 Eleanor took part in our 9th Capability Program.
-Co-creating a learning center in Cambodia, she learnt how to implement projects with little ressources and how to get things done without overplanning them.
-An interview.
+Co-creating a learning center in Cambodia, she learnt how to implement projects with little resources and how to get things done without planning too much.

 Eleanor (left) with Ravy Vang in front of Ravy's social enterprise in Chreav, Cambodia.

 Eleanor, share with us 3 important facts that people should know about you.

 I am bilingual in English and Basler Dütsch (Swiss German) :)

 10 years after my first degree in psychology, I decided to go back to university to study business administration in the public and non-profit sector.

 I am a very active person.
 I don´t feel good when I don´t have anything to do.

 Why did you participate in the Capability Program?
 What was your motivation?